ericqu/LinearRegression.jl/README.md

 # Example

 The following is a short example illustrating some statistics about the predicted data.
-First we simulate some data with a polynomial function.
+First, we simulate some data with a polynomial function.

 ```julia
 using LinearRegression, DataFrames, StatsModels